-As a reminder of city's early Scandinavian migrants, downtown Poulsbo still maintains a Scandinavian theme.
-One of the local products, now available worldwide, is Poulsbo Bread, made originally in the local bakery.
-A lot of visitors arrive by boat.
-There are 3 marinas close to the town, and its harbor is a good anchorage.
+As a reminder of its Scandinavian history, the downtown still maintains a Scandinavian theme.
+One of the local products, now available worldwide, is Poulsbo Bread, made originally in local bakeries only.
+Most tourists arrive here by boats.
+Poulsbo has 3 marinas and a harbor used as anchorage for larger ships.

 Port Poulsbo cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Poulsbo, Washington.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.